-- 8.1 Center for Academic Excellence
+- 8.1 Student Success Center

 - 8.2 First Year Program

 - 8.3 Summer Developmental Program

 - 8.4 Intermediate Courses

+- 8.5 Year-Long Academic Support Program

-- 8.5 Students with Diagnosed Disabilities
+- 8.6 Disabilities Services

+- 8.7 Career Center

+- 8.8 Writing Center

-- 8.6 Fant Memorial Library
+- 8.9 Fant Memorial Library

+- 8.10 International Education and Study Abroad

-8.1 Center for Academic Excellence
+8.1 Student Success Center

-The goal of the Center for Academic Excellence is to facilitate the academic progress of all students.
+The goal of the Student Success Center is to facilitate the academic progress of all students.
 Students who need academic assistance are aided through a variety of services designed to increase their chances for success.
 Advanced students have the opportunity to develop mentoring and teaching skills and to enhance their study techniques prior to entering either graduate/professional school or the job market.

-The Center for Academic Excellence offers peer tutoring, academic advising for undeclared students, guided study sessions, and individual academic counseling.
+The Student Success Center offers peer tutoring, academic advising for undeclared students, guided study sessions, and individual academic counseling.
 Group workshops are scheduled on a variety of topics, such as test taking, note taking, and time management.
-Students may also receive support in their preparation for graduate school entry exams, such as the MCAT and GRE.

-The Center for Academic Excellence maintains a library of study guides, study skills books, computer tutorials, video tutorials, and handouts that offer instruction in effective learning and study strategies.
+The Student Success Center maintains a library of study guides, study skills books, computer tutorials, video tutorials, and handouts that offer instruction in effective learning and study strategies.
 Students receive individualized instruction in the utilization of computer tutorials and the implementation of newly-acquired study techniques.